hjs-spec/eusair-hjs-initial-assessment/docs/IMMUTABILITY_PROOF.md

 ### 🚀 Verification Protocol for Auditors

-Auditors can verify the immutability of any HJS record using standard cryptographic tools:
+Auditors can verify the immutability of any JEP record using standard cryptographic tools:

 ```bash
 # Example: Verify the integrity of a Judgment Receipt